 If the matrix is not in reduced row echelon form, then we row reduce:

 The following two vector equations have the same solution set, as they come from row-equivalent matrices:

 has only the trivial solution.

 Note that it is necessary to row reduce to find which are its pivot columns.
-However, the span of the columns of the row reduced matrix is generally not equal to the span of the columns of See theorem in Section 3.7 for a restatement of the above theorem.
+However, the span of the columns of the row reduced matrix is generally not equal to the span of the columns of one must use the pivot columns of the original matrix.
+See theorem in Section 2.7 for a restatement of the above theorem.